developer-junaid/developer-junaid/README.md

-### Hi there I am Junaid Qureshi, Full Stack MERN and Gatsby Developer from Pakisan :pakistan: 👋
+### Hi there I am Junaid Qureshi, Full Stack (MERN and JAM Stack) Developer from Pakisan :pakistan: 👋
 ## @website : https://developer-junaid.web.app/

 ## :classical_building: IT Student, at University Of Sindh